hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 #### JEP 478: Key Derivation Function API (Preview)

-As quantum computing advances, traditional cryptographic algorithms are becoming more susceptible to practical attacks.
+As the field of quantum computing advances, traditional cryptographic algorithms are becoming more susceptible to practical attacks.
 Thus, it is essential for the Java Platform to incorporate Post-Quantum Cryptography (PQC), which can withstand such threats.
 Java's long-term goal is to eventually implement Hybrid Public Key Encryption (HPKE), facilitating a seamless transition to quantum-resistant encryption methods.
-The [KEM API (JEP 452)](/2023/09/19/java-21-release-day/#jep-452-key-encapsulation-mechanism-api), included in JDK 21, serves as one component of HPKE and marks Java's initial move towards HPKE and readiness for post-quantum challenges.
+The [KEM API (JEP 452)](https://hanno.codes/2023/09/19/java-21-release-day/#jep-452-key-encapsulation-mechanism-api), included in JDK 21, serves as one component of HPKE and marks Java's initial move towards HPKE and readiness for post-quantum challenges.
 This JEP proposes an additional component of HPKE as a next step in this direction: an API for [Key Derivation Functions](https://en.wikipedia.org/wiki/Key_derivation_function) (KDFs).

-KDFs are cryptographic algorithms for deriving additional keys from a secret key and other data.
+KDF's are cryptographic algorithms for deriving additional keys from a secret key and other data.
 A KDF allows keys to be created in a manner that is both secure and reproducible by two parties sharing knowledge of the inputs.
 Deriving keys is similar to hashing passwords.
 A KDF employs a keyed hash along with extra entropy from its other inputs to either derive new key material or safely expand existing values into a larger quantity of key material.

 ##### Operations

 A key derivation function has two fundamental operations:

-* *Instantiation and initialization*, creating KDF and initializing it with the appropriate parameters;
+* *instantiation and initialization*, creating a KDF and initializing it with the appropriate parameters;
-* *Derivation*, accepting key material and other optional inputs as well as parameters to describe the output, and generating the derived key or data.
+* *derivation*, accepting key material and other optional inputs as well as parameters to describe the output, and generating the derived key or data.

 A new class, [`javax.crypto.KDF`](https://cr.openjdk.org/~kdriver/KDF-JEP/javadoc/java.base/javax/crypto/KDF.html) represents key derivation functions.